dusty-nv/jetson-inference/docs/pytorch-collect-detection.md

 When the `Dataset Type` drop-down is in Detection mode, the tool creates datasets in [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/) format (which is supported during training).

-> **note:** if you want to label a set of images that you already have (as opposed to capturing them from camera), try using a tool like [`CVAT`](https://github.com/openvinotoolkit/cvat) and save the dataset in Pascal VOC format.
+> **note:** if you want to label a set of images that you already have (as opposed to capturing them from camera), try using a tool like [`CVAT`](https://github.com/openvinotoolkit/cvat) and export the dataset in Pascal VOC format.
 Then create a labels.txt in the dataset with the names of each of your object classes.

 ## Creating the Label File